When automating accounts payable it is critical to understand the difference between a PO and non PO invoice.

 Automating Non PO Invoice Processing

-The key to automating non PO invoice process is two-fold: automating data entry and automating invoice approvals.
+The key to automating non PO invoice process is three-fold: automating data entry, automating invoice approvals, and automating electronic payments.

 Automating Invoice Data Entry